kuddai/blog/_drafts/2016-9-26-embedded-linalg.md

 \end{align*}
 $$

 each column is the derivative of a 'basis' function, which in this case is each $x^n$.
+Now, lets test it out.

 $$
 \begin{align}